|

 people on campus told us that sand storm of such intensity had come after

 13 years.
 An incredible experience really!
-We

-misguiding my peers and invited for a special treatment!
 I learnt to survive both the

 cold winter and the hot summer of Pilani.
 But the most chilling experience